 More recently, von Haefen et al. (2004) proposed another iterative forecasting algorithm designed based on the insight that the optimal consumptions of all goods can be derived if the optimal consumption of the outside good is known.
-Specifically, conditional on the simulated values of unobserved heterogeneity (i.e., random utility terms), von Haefen et al. begin their iterations by setting the lower bound for the consumption of the outside good to zero and the upper bound to be equal to the budget.
+Specifically, conditional on the simulated values of unobserved heterogeneity, von Haefen et al. begin their iterations by setting the lower bound for the consumption of the outside good to zero and the upper bound to be equal to the budget.
 The average of the lower and upper bounds is used to obtain the initial estimate of the outside good consumption.
-Based on this, the amounts of consumption of all other inside goods are computed using the KKT conditions.
+Based on this, the amounts of consumption of all other inside goods are computed using the KT conditions.
 Next, a new estimate of consumption of the outside good is obtained by subtracting the budget on the consumption of the inside goods from the total budget available.
 If this new estimate of the outside good is larger (smaller) than the earlier estimate, the earlier estimate becomes the new lower (upper) bound of consumption for the outside good, and the iterations continue until the difference between the lower and upper bounds is within an arbitrarily designated threshold.
 This numerical bisection iterative process relies on the strict concavity of the utility function.
-Further, to circumvent the need to perform predictions over the entire distribution of unobserved heterogeneity, von Haefen et al. condition on the observed choices.2 Based on "Monte Carlo experiments with low-dimensional choice sets", they indicate that, relative to the unconditional approach (of simulating the entire distribution of unobserved heterogeneity), the conditional approach requires about 1/3rd the simulations (of conditional unobserved heterogeneity) and time
+Further, to circumvent the need to perform predictions over the entire distribution of unobserved heterogeneity, von Haefen et al. condition on the observed choices.
+Based on "Monte Carlo experiments with low-dimensional choice sets", they indicate that, relative to the unconditional approach (of simulating the entire distribution of unobserved heterogeneity), the conditional approach requires about $1/3^{rd}$ the simulations (of conditional unobserved heterogeneity) and time to produce stable estimates of mean consumptions and welfare measures.
+Overall, this combination of the numerical bisection algorithm with the conditional approach is clever and clearly more efficient than using a generic optimization procedure with the unconditional approach.
+However, the numerical bisection algorithm is still iterative and can involve a substantial amount of time.
+At the same time, in many situations, the estimated model needs to be applied to data outside the estimation sample, in which case the conditional approach cannot be used.
+For instance, in the travel demand field, models are estimated with an express intent to apply them for predicting the activity-travel patterns in the external (to estimation sample) data representing the study area population.
+This implies that the iterative numerical bisection algorithm has to be applied using the unconditional approach, which could further increase computation time.
+The point is that there is a computational benefit to using a non-iterative optimization procedure rather than an iterative procedure, which can then be used with the conditional approach when possible or with the unconditional approach if needed.
+Further, and more importantly, the von Haefen et al algorithm is applicable only in the case with the presence of an outside good.
+To be more precise, their approach can be applied only if the analyst knows apriori at least one good chosen by the consumer.
+In situations with an outside good, it is already known that the outside good is one of the consumed alternatives.
+However, in situations with no outside good, their approach doesn't provide any lead to the analyst on which alternative is consumed (or not consumed), a critical prerequisite for obtaining the consumption forecasts.